hyperledger/fabric/docs/source/channel_update_tutorial.rst

   docker-compose -f docker/docker-compose-org3.yaml up -d

-This new compose file has been configured to bridge across our initial network, so the Org3 peer and CLI container resolve with the existing peers and ordering node.
+This new compose file has been configured to bridge across our initial network, so that the Org3 peer and CLI container resolve with the existing peers and ordering node.
 We will use the Org3CLI container to communicate with the network and issue the commands to add Org3 to the channel.